 Vision and Strategy

-Vision and strategy are the logical starting points for a law firm’s Partner compensation program.
+Vision and strategy are the logical starting points for a law firms Partner compensation program.
 After all, if a firm does not know where it is going, how can it direct and reward those actions that will get it there.
 Although strategy development can be (and has been) a long and arduous process it need not be.
 A law firm can develop strategy by answering a series of questions, including the following.

-1. In what practices does the firm enjoy competitive advantages?
+- In what practices does the firm enjoy competitive advantages?

-2. How much capital (human and monetary) can the firm invest in building those competitive advantages?
+- How much capital (human and monetary) can the firm invest in building those competitive advantages?

-4. What is the firm’s culture?
+- What is the firms culture?

-5. What aspects of that culture is the firm unwilling to change?
+- What aspects of that culture is the firm unwilling to change?

-6. Are there some aspects of its culture that the firm wants s to change?
+- Are there some aspects of its culture that the firm wants s to change?

-7. What types of Partner behavior does the firm want or need to change?
+- What types of Partner behavior does the firm want or need to change?

-8. Who “owns” the firm’s clients?
+- Who owns the firms clients?

-9. What behavior does the firm need or want to reward?
+- What behavior does the firm need or want to reward?

 This list is by no means exhaustive, but it demonstrates the breadth of issues that a strategy and its supporting compensation system must address.
-A firm’s responses to these questions will also help to define Partner contribution roles — that is to say, how each individual Partner will make his or her maximum contribution to the achievement of the firm’s strategic objectives utilizing their individual strengths.
+A firms responses to these questions will also help to define Partner contribution roles — that is to say, how each individual Partner will make his or her maximum contribution to the achievement of the firms strategic objectives utilizing their individual strengths.
 In turn, these roles provide a framework within which expectations can be set and performance evaluated.
-The importance of a firm’s strategic vision cannot be overemphasized.
+The importance of a firms strategic vision cannot be overemphasized.
 The recent failure of several firms around the country can, I believe, be traced in part to their lack of a clear strategic vision and a mechanism to direct Partner efforts toward the achievement of that vision.

 Contribution Roles

 No one expects every member of an athletic team to perform the same tasks.
 There are positions in each sport and each position contributes to the success of the team in a different way.
-If we expect different contributions to winning from a quarterback and a linebacker why then do we expect every Partner in a law firm to contribute in the same way and at the same level to a law firm’s success.
+If we expect different contributions to winning from a quarterback and a linebacker why then do we expect every Partner in a law firm to contribute in the same way and at the same level to a law firms success.

 Contribution roles recognize these differences, identify those key performance measures within each role that success can be measured by and provides a logical progression from role to role.